MS-Quality-Hub/pymzqc/doc/source/package.rst

 mzqcaccessories module
 ======================

-Any installation process using setup.py will create an additional module  `mzqcaccessories` exclusively for the `entry_points` scripts created.
+Any installation process using setup.py will create an additional module  `mzqcaccessories` exclusively for the `entry_points` scripts created (for use see :doc:`Accessories <./accessories>` page).